 The Scott & White School of Nursing offers a four-year BSN degree, for those seeking initial licensure as a Registered Nurse, as well as an online degree program for the associate degree-prepared nurse who wishes to obtain the Bachelor of Science degree in Nursing.
 Approximately 25% of the nursing classes are composed of adult learners who have degrees in other fields who are making a career change.
 Thus, classes are diverse in terms of age, background, and life experiences, which makes for a wonderful opportunity for shared learning.

-The baccalaureate degree program in nursing, master’s degree program in nursing, Doctor of Nursing Practice program and APRN certificate program at the University of Mary Hardin-Baylor is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+The baccalaureate degree program in nursing, master’s degree program in nursing, and Post-graduate APRN certificate program at the University of Mary Hardin-Baylor is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
 Graduates of the program are eligible to take the NCLEX-RN licensing examination.
 Graduates are also eligible to pursue a graduate degree if they decide to pursue an advanced practice role.

 Nursing Career Opportunities